manishalankala/k8s/Docs/deployment-spec.md

 We define the number of pods and set it to 2.
 This means that there will be two instances of our application running.

 ### spec.selector.matchLabels:
-This selects the pod to be used in the Deployment, using the pod label which is app: pixellib-pod.
+This selects the pod to be used in the Deployment, using the pod label which is app: myapp-pod.

 ### spec.template.metadata:
 We define metadata for the pod. spec.template.metadata.name assigns a name to the pod, which is pixellib-pod.